Second-order Temporal Pooling for Action Recognition: Introduction

 On the downside, TCP descriptors are quadratic in the size of the input features, which may be infeasible when high-dimensional features from intermediate CNN layers are used.
 To circumvent this issue, we propose block-diagonal correlation matrix approximations using product quantization and model averaging.
 Each block matrix in the resulting representation is a small positive definite matrix and thus the above recognition framework can be directly applied.

-Another shortcoming of our pooling scheme is related to the confidence of the underlying CNN model; if this model is not effective in providing reliable features, the generated descriptor will be ineffective for recognition.
-Although, we base our CNN on the popular two-stream model (using RGB frames for context and short stack of optical flow images for representing action dynamics), such a model lacks in two aspects: (i) long-range temporal evolution of actions, and (ii) coupling between appearance and dynamics.
+Another shortcoming of our pooling scheme is related to the strength of the underlying CNN model; if this model is not effective in providing reliable features, the generated descriptor will be ineffective for recognition.
+Although, we base our CNN on the popular two-stream model (using RGB frames for context and short stack of optical flow images for representing action dynamics), such a model is deficient in two aspects: (i) long-range temporal evolution of actions, and (ii) coupling between appearance and dynamics.
 While, there are several recent methods that try to address these weaknesses~\cite{yue2015beyond,Wang2016,feichtenhofer2016convolutional}, we propose a simpler workaround that is computationally very cheap, while empirically beneficial.
 Specifically, we propose a novel video representation dubbed \emph{Stacked Mean of Absolute Image Differences} (SMAID) that is based on averaging and stacking the absolute differences of a small set of consecutive video frames.
-In contrast to CNN classifiers trained on single frames or flow images, our experiments show that SMAID trained classifiers demonstrate superior frame-level action predictions, especially in the context of fine-grained recognition.
-Incorporating this representation, we propose a three-stream end-to-end learnable CNN framework consisting of a single frame RGB stream for action context, ten-channel optical flow stream for capturing local dynamics, and a SMAID stream computed on up to 60 frames, capturing long-range dynamics (Section~\ref{sec:smaid}).
+Our experiments show that SMAID captures cues complementary to appearances and optical flow, and when combined, demonstrates superior frame-level predictions, especially when the video background is stationary. \comment{In contrast to CNN classifiers trained on single frames or flow images, our experiments show that SMAID trained classifiers demonstrate superior frame-level action predictions, especially in the context of fine-grained recognition.} Incorporating this representation, we propose a three-stream end-to-end learnable CNN framework consisting of a single frame RGB stream for action context, ten-channel optical flow stream for capturing local dynamics, and a SMAID stream capturing long-range dynamics by using subsequences, say up to 45 frames (Section~\ref{sec:smaid}).

 We provide experiments (Section~\ref{sec:expts}) on four widely-used action recognition datasets to substantiate the effectiveness of our proposed schemes.
-Our results demonstrate that while the SMAID image representation and the correlation pooling schemes demonstrate significant gains on the fine-grained task (about 4--6\%) as we expected.
-Surprisingly, they also lead to state-of-the-art results on general action recognition datasets.
+We also report results using the recent Kinetics-600 dataset~\cite{zisserman2017kinetics}, that consists of over 400K video clips, thus exploring the scalability of our approach.
+Our results demonstrate that the SMAID image representation and the correlation pooling schemes demonstrate significant gains on the fine-grained task (about 4--6\%) as we expect given our motivation above.
+Surprisingly, they also showcase competitive performances against recent state-of-the-art methods for general action recognition.

 Before moving on, we summarize the main contributions of this paper. \begin{itemize} \item We propose a novel second-order pooling scheme, dubbed temporal correlation pooling (TCP) \item We propose a kernelized variant of this pooling scheme by embedding the CNN features in an RKHS, dubbed kernelized correlation pooling (KCP)